david3651/aimlops/documentation/01-aml-job.md

   border: none;
   color: white;
   padding: 12px 28px;
-  background-color: #008CBA;
+  background-color: #4285F4; /* Updated button color to Google Blue */
   float: right;
 }
 </style>

-# Challenge 1: Create an Azure Machine Learning job
+# Challenge 1: Create a Vertex AI Custom Training Job

-<button class="button" onclick="window.location.href='https://microsoftlearning.github.io/mslearn-mlops/';">Back to overview</button>
+<button class="button" onclick="window.location.href='https://cloud.google.com/vertex-ai/docs';">Back to overview</button>

 ## Challenge scenario

 To automate machine learning workflows, you can define machine learning tasks in scripts.
-To execute any workflow consisting of Python scripts, use Azure Machine Learning jobs.
-Azure Machine Learning jobs store all metadata of a workflow, including input parameters and output metrics.
+To execute any workflow consisting of Python scripts, use Vertex AI Custom Training Jobs.
+Vertex AI Custom Training Jobs store all metadata of a workflow, including input parameters and output metrics.
 By running scripts as jobs, it's easier to track and manage your machine learning models.

 ## Prerequisites

-If you haven't, complete the [previous challenge](00-script.md) before you continue.
+If you haven't, complete the [previous challenge](00-gscript.md) before you continue.

 ## Objectives

 By completing this challenge, you'll learn how to:

-- Define an Azure Machine Learning job in YAML.
+- Define a Vertex AI Custom Training Job using the Vertex AI SDK.
-- Run an Azure Machine Learning job with the CLI v2.
+- Run a Vertex AI Custom Training Job.

 > **Important!**
 > Each challenge is designed to allow you to explore how to implement DevOps principles when working with machine learning models.
 Some instructions may be intentionally vague, inviting you to think about your own preferred approach.
-If for example, the instructions ask you to create an Azure Machine Learning workspace, it's up to you to explore and decide how you want to create it.
+If for example, the instructions ask you to create a Vertex AI Workbench instance, it's up to you to explore and decide how you want to create it.
 To make it the best learning experience for you, it's up to you to make it as simple or as challenging as you want.

 ## Challenge Duration